-AATCC TM 100 is a test for antimicrobial performance in fabrics and textiles.
+AATCC TM 100 is a test for antimicrobial performance in textiles and other porous materials.

 The AATCC TM 100 is a standard, globally recognized, antimicrobial textile test.
 It is a quantitative method in which the assessment of antibacterial finishes on textile materials, including fabric finishes, is determined by the degree of antibacterial activity.

-AATCC TM 100 is used to assess textiles and fabrics treated with antimicrobial products as a part of the finished fabric composition and is primarily used to demonstrate antimicrobial performance against standard bacteria.
+AATCC TM 100 is used to assess textiles treated with antimicrobial products as a part of the finished material composition and is primarily used to demonstrate antimicrobial performance against standard bacteria.

 The standard microorganisms tested are Staphylococcus aureus and Klebsiella pneumonia.
 Other bacteria such as MRSA can be substituted by customer request for use with the AATCC TM 100 test method.
 Additionally, express orders can be made for AATCC TM 100 as with most other antibacterial and antimicrobial tests.